Riccard0Fazzi/Tiago-navigation/README.md

 - transform detections into the map frame
 - return the positions of all requested targets

-As described in the assignment :contentReference[oaicite:2]{index=2}, the robot must operate in an environment composed of multiple rooms and narrow passages, requiring robust navigation and perception.
+As described in the assignment, the robot must operate in an environment composed of multiple rooms and narrow passages, requiring robust navigation and perception.

 ---